lab596/civiform/Deploy-System-Technical-Overview.md

 - provide various configuration values for the deployment (see an example config for aws staging [here](https://github.com/civiform/civiform-staging-deploy/blob/main/aws_staging_civiform_config.sh))
 - run the [setup script](https://github.com/civiform/civiform-deploy/blob/main/bin/setup) to start the deployment.
   The script extracts the provided configuration.
-It declares the required infrastructure using terraform and brings up the infrastructure and server on the cloud provider(AWS or Azure).
+It declares the required infrastructure using terraform and brings up the infrastructure and server on the cloud provider.

 We recommend also having a look at the [initial deployment instructions](https://docs.civiform.us/it-manual/sre-playbook/initial-deployment) in the it-manual.
 The it-manual contains instructions for the operations teams who are in charge of deploying a system for a civic entity.
 Reading it will make you see the system from a users' perspective.